MO436-MC934/notebooks/README.md

 Machine Learning (ML) has become a central area in modern computing.
 The number of applications using ML models has grown exponentially, and as such the demand for engineers who know how to pilot  toolchains  like PyTorch, TensorFlow, etc.
-On the other hand, there is much more interesting knowleged in ML than just learning how to apply it to a problem.
+On the other hand, there is much more interesting knowledge in ML than just learning how to apply it to a problem.
 Computing a ML model graph is a computational intensive task that requires a number of optimization and parallelization algorithms that are hidden from the typical user.
 Understanding these algorithms is a central tool for the  modern data-scientist,  as it highlights the professional from the crowd of people working in this area.

-In this course we will cover the most important algorithms for paralleization and optimization that are used to compute  ML graphs.
+In this course we will cover the most important algorithms for parallelization and optimization that are used to compute  ML graphs.
 This will be done by looking under the hood of three major ML Engines: (a) Facebook Glow; (b) Google's TensorFLow XLA; and (c) Google JAX.